Security practices | Legal

 The Slack services and GovSlack services provide the option for workspace Primary Owners to delete Customer Data at any time during a subscription term.
 Within 24 hours of deletion initiated by a workspace primary owner, Slack hard deletes all information from currently running production systems (excluding team names and search terms embedded in URLs in web server access logs).
 Slack services and GovSlack services backups are destroyed within 14 days (backups are destroyed within 14 days, except that during an ongoing investigation of an incident, this period may be temporarily extended).

-When a Customer terminates a paid subscription to Enterprise Grid or GovSlack services, if the Customer does not otherwise elect to delete its account, Slack will, within 90 days following the subscription termination, delete, and ensure that all of its Affiliates and applicable third-party hosting providers delete, all copies of Customer Data (excluding team names, and search terms embedded in URLs in web server access logs) within 14 days after Slack has initiated deletion of the Customer’s account.
-When a Customer terminates any paid subscription to the Slack services other than Enterprise Grid or GovSlack services, the Customer’s subscription will continue under the free usage tier for the Slack services subject to the then-current online Customer Terms of Service or other main online subscription agreement applicable to such free usage tier (‘Free Subscription Terms’), and the Customer Data will not be deleted until (i) the Customer self-deletes the workspace, (ii) the Customer otherwise instructs Slack to delete their Customer Data or (iii) either party terminates the Free Subscription Terms.
-Upon the occurrence of such events, Slack shall, within 14 days, delete, and ensure that all of its Affiliates and the permitted third party hosting providers delete, all copies of Customer Data (excluding team names, and search terms embedded in URLs in web server access logs).
+When a customer terminates a paid subscription to Enterprise Grid, Enterprise+ or GovSlack services, if a customer does not otherwise elect to delete its account, Slack will, within 90 days following the subscription termination, delete, and ensure that all of its Affiliates and applicable third party hosting providers delete, all copies of Customer Data (excluding team names, and search terms embedded in URLs in web server access logs) within 14 days after Slack has initiated deletion of the customer’s account.
+When a customer terminates any paid subscription to the Slack services other than Enterprise Grid, Enterprise+ or GovSlack services, the customer’s subscription will continue under the free usage tier for the Slack services subject to the then-current online Customer Terms of Service or other main online subscription agreement applicable to such free usage tier (‘Free Subscription Terms’), and the Customer Data will not be deleted until (i) the Customer self-deletes the workspace, (ii) the Customer otherwise instructs Slack to delete their Customer Data or (iii) either party terminates the Free Subscription Terms.
+Upon the occurrence of such events, Slack shall, within 14 days, delete, and ensure that all of its Affiliates and the permitted third-party hosting providers delete, all copies of Customer Data (excluding team names and search terms embedded in URLs in web server access logs).

 Confidentiality